bakerb845/ess412_introToSeismo/README.md

 ## Directories

-Below is a description of the directories
+This is an overview directories and files contained within are described.

-1. introToSeismology - A quick introductory script to basic Python.
+1. introToSeismology.ipynb - A quick introductory script to basic Python.
-2. nisqually - This is the Nisqually 2001 event recorded at station KEV.
+2. nisqually.ipynb - This is the Nisqually 2001 event recorded at station KEV.
 It is an introduction to waveform interpretation and major seismic signals that we'll discuss in the class.